Last Updated on June 3, 2023

 (Here’s why growing alternatives to grass is an important move in your quest to live a more eco-friendly life.)

 Once upon a time, plants like purslane and dandelions were just food.
 The wisdom of treating them as such is becoming apparent to grocers, who increasingly include these nutritious wild greens in the produce aisle.
+I consider them among the many terrific perennial vegetables to harvest from your garden.

-If the pricetag of so-called superfoods like acai and spirulina get you down, look no further than your nearest weed patch for plenty of super — and super-delicious — food you can get for free.
+If the price tag of so-called superfoods like açaí and spirulina get you down, look no further than your nearest weed patch for plenty of super — and super-delicious — food you can get for free.
 We’re not only talking about weeds here, but yummy fruits like mulberries, juneberries, and more.

-Why to Love Verdolaga: Health Benefits of Purslane
+Health Benefits of Purslane or Verdolagas

 Purslane is also rich in vitamins C and E as well as beta carotene, iron, magnesium, and potassium, which many of us fall short on.
 More details on nutritional composition here.
 Purslane may also help regulate blood sugar.